michelle-k-lee/MigraineWeatherTracker/README.md

 ## Purpose

+Migraines are common, but are an uncomfortable and often recurring issue.
+According to the UK NHS,
+>Migraine is a common health condition, affecting around 1 in every 5 women and around 1 in every 15 men.

+Some people's migraines are triggered by certain weather conditions (like in my case), and I wanted to be able to easily track those particular weather-related triggers.

 I created an ambient migraine tracker that incorporates atmospheric pressure info from the MPL115A2 temperature + pressure sensor connected to an ESP8266 with cloud cover percentage information gathered from the OpenWeatherMap API.
 I combined the collected information to create an informative ambient light display to warn me if migraine weather conditions were present.
 <br /><br />